 The amendments to the PSPIBR were published in the Canada Gazette, Part I, on June 23, 2012.
 One comment was received, and the commenter expressed concern that the rationale and consultations for the Investment Rules Amendments were insufficient.
 With respect to the rationale for the Investment Rules Amendment, it is important to note that the PSPIB is a professionally managed investment organization that is mandated to invest the assets of the public service pension plan to maximize investment return without undue risk of loss.
 As mentioned above, the Investment Rules Amendment aligns with recent amendments to the PBSR.

 The “One-for-One” Rule does not apply, as the amendments impose no administrative costs on businesses.

 Small business lens

 The small business lens does not apply, as the amendments impose no costs on small businesses.

-The Investment Rules Amendment allows the CPPIB to rely on the prudent person standard when deciding on real estate and Canadian resource investments.
-Given that sections 14 and 35 of the Act already require the CPPIB to act in accordance with a prudent person standard, and since the quantitative limits under sections 11 and 13 of the Regulations will remain in place, section 12 of the Regulations is unnecessary and overly restrictive.
+The Investment Rules Amendment allows the PSPIB to rely on the prudent person standard when deciding on real estate and Canadian resource investments.
+Given that sections 16 and 32 of the Public Sector Pension Investment Board Act already require the PSPIB to act in accordance with a prudent person standard, section 12 of the PSPIBR is unnecessary and overly protective.

 - Footnote a